“I just don’t feel like myself.”

 “This is supposed to be the happiest time in my life… why am I so miserable?”

 These are things I regularly hear from my postpartum clients.
 The average time a woman waits to get help for postpartum depression, postpartum anxiety, or other postpartum mood disorder is eight months.
 That is eight months of distress, uncertainty, of not fully being in the moment with her child, of suffering, often in silence.
-It can take a year or two for postpartum mood disorders to resolve on their own.
+It can take a year or two for postpartum mood disorders to resolve on their own without treatment.
 So you may be wondering, what is the good news here?

 You are not alone.